 Small rodents can be a problem for plants with corms.
 If you've had issues with voles or mice in the past, apply a barrier like wire mesh before planting the corms.
 They're the most likely culprit if you're noticing saffron crocus damage.
 Bunnies and other animals are notorious for munching on the tender green growth of all kinds of crocus plants, including saffron crocus.
 They also eat and displace corms.
 Squirrels sometimes disturb dormant corms when burying and uprooting food.
 Deep plantings may deter rodents, but it's not a guarantee.

 While insect pests aren't a huge problem for saffron crocus, they can still appear and cause issues.
 Mites, for instance, can enter the plants via nicks and scratches in the corms and leave behind a plant with stunted, yellowed leaves.
 A miticide can help combat them.
 Thrips can also cause foliage damage.
 They cause yellow and white spotting, but the damage isn't usually fatal.
-A quick application of neem oil is usually enough to mitigate the problem.
+A light application of neem oil is usually enough to mitigate the problem.

 Common Diseases for Crocus

 Saffron crocus is susceptible to fungal diseases and root rot if planted in a wet area, especially if conditions are very moist during the blooming period.
 Some examples of fungal diseases that affect saffron crocus include Aspergillus and Rhizopus.
-Planting in soil with good drainage is the best way to prevent these kinds of diseases.
+Planting on soil with good drainage is the best way to prevent these kinds of diseases.
 You can also prevent the problem by spraying corms with fungicide before planting.